asmetanka/suno-ui-booster/README.md

 - Mutation observers are scoped and compact; JS and CSS compete minimally

 ## Changelog (highlights)

+- v2
+  - Added Download WAV button to song rows and playbar.
+One-click converts (if necessary) and downloads WAV via Chrome downloads API; while preparing, shows blue wave animation; on success, shows a solid blue button with a white check for 3 seconds.
+  - Added Trash button to the playbar with native-menu first and API fallback.
+  - Robust insertion in dynamic DOM; safe messaging with service worker restarts.
+  - Popup shows Version 2.

 - v1.3
   - Unified small row layouts; ensured Play/Pause circular backdrop always shows on hover